nordic-institute/X-Road-development/WORKFLOW.md

 12.2.9 Documentation

 - Has the documentation been updated?
-- Is the documentation in correct format as specified in [X-Road Formatting & Style Guide](https://github.com/vrk-kpa/xroad-joint-development/blob/master/FormattingStyleGuide.md)?
+- Is the documentation in correct format as specified in [X-Road Formatting & Style Guide](https://github.com/nordic-institute/x-road-development/blob/master/FormattingStyleGuide.md)?
 Are the sources of pictures provided?

 12.3 Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.

-12.4 If acceptance criteria are not met, then Vendor is requested to bring submitted work up to acceptance requirements.
+12.4 If acceptance criteria are not met, then Contributor is requested to bring submitted work up to acceptance requirements.

 12.5 Head Architect can, in consultation with Partners, hold up acceptance of new pull requests from other Vendors, to allow Vendor fix the deficiencies found in submitted work.

-12.6 In cases of justified need, developers can request for up to 2 week 'code freeze' in `develop` branch of X-Road from Head Architect.
+12.6 In cases of justified need, Contributor can request for up to 2 week 'code freeze' in `develop` branch of X-Road from the NIIS.

-12.7 Up to 4 week 'code freeze' period can be applied to `X-Road/master` by approval of Head Architect.
+12.7 Up to 4 week 'code freeze' period can be applied to `X-Road/master` by approval of the NIIS.

-12.8 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then Head Architect pulls in and merges the work into `X-Road/develop`.
+12.8 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then the NIIS pulls in and merges the work into `X-Road/develop`.

 ## 13	Release preparation

-13.1	Once enough features have accumulated to `X-Road/develop` branch the X-Road Steering Committee can decide to make a release.
+13.1	New versions of X-Road are published three times a year based on a fixed release schedule.
 First a `release` branch is forked from the `develop` branch and pull request is made against `X-Road/master`.
 The version in the `release` branch is then exhaustively tested and fixes are made when necessary.
 When the version in the `release` branch satisfies all X-Road partners the `release` branch is merged to `master`.

 ![Release preparation](IMG/xroad-release.png)

-13.2	Jointly developed X-Road software is released by the procedure:
+13.2	X-Road is released by the procedure:

--	Vendor creates a `release` branch from `develop` and makes a pull request against `X-Road/master`.
+-	The NIIS creates a `release` branch from `develop` and makes a pull request against `X-Road/master`.
-- both Partners thoroughly review the software to be released.
+- The NIIS thoroughly review the software to be released.
-- Steering Committee decides to release, including the version number (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), sections “Release sequence” and “Version compatibility”).
+- The NIIS decides to release, including the version number (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), sections “Release sequence” and “Version compatibility”).
-- Head Architect merges the pull request from `release` branch into `X-Road/master` and tags the commit with version number.
+- The NIIS merges the pull request from `release` branch into `X-Road/master` and tags the commit with version number.
-- Head Architect also updates `X-Road/develop` with changes made on `release` branch.
+- The NIIS also updates `X-Road/develop` with changes made on `release` branch.

 ## 14	Deployment

-14.1	Partners can fetch released software into Partner repositories.
-Partner repositories serve as distribution points for Partner country organisations.
+14.1	The Contributors can fetch the released software into their own repositories.
+The contributor repositories serve as distribution points for Contributors' ecosystems.

 ## 15	Hotfix

-15.1	Critical bug in production version is handled by preparation and release of a patch (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), section “Warranty”).
+15.1	Critical bug in production version is handled by preparation and release of a patch (see [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL), section “Warranty”).

-15.2	Vendor prepares a patch on `hotfix` branch forked from the `master` branch in forked repository.
+15.2	The NIIS prepares a patch on `hotfix` branch forked from the `master` branch.

 ![Hotfix](IMG/xroad-hotfix.png)

 15.3	When the fix is ready a pull request is made against the `X-Road/master` branch.
 If defects are found in the pull request review they are fixed in the `hotfix` branch.
-After the pull request has been accepted the changes can be merged to `X-Road/develop` and synced back to forked repository.
+After the pull request has been accepted the changes can be merged to `X-Road/develop`.

 15.4 Hotfix can also be made for `develop` branch the same way as described for `master` branch above.
-This situation is possible if after an integration made to `X-Road/develop` branch a partner requests a fix/change to previous.
+This situation is possible if after an integration made to `X-Road/develop` branch a Contributor requests a fix/change to previous.

 ## 16	Setting up repositories

 16.1	Repositories are set up according to the process:

-- Head Architect sets up the Master Repository `X-Road`.
+- The NIIS sets up the Master Repository `X-Road`.
 Repository is initialised by committing X-Road v6.0 software into the `master` branch.
-- Head Architect creates `develop` branch in `X-Road`.
+- The NIIS creates `develop` branch in `X-Road`.

 ## 17	Open source development

 17.1	Open source development and Partner development are only loosely coupled.
 Master Repository `X-Road` is open to everybody for forking.
-RIA administers the Master Repository `X-Road`, in consultation with VRK.
+The NIIS administers the Master Repository `X-Road`.

-17.2	New branches are created in `X-Road` by Manager of `X-Road` as needed.
+17.2	New branches are created in `X-Road` by the NIIS as needed.

-17.3	Pull requests into `X-Road` are reviewed and accepted by Manager of `X-Road`.
+17.3	Pull requests into `X-Road` are reviewed and accepted by the NIIS.

 17.4	Good quality and useful results of open source development can be integrated into `X-Road`.
 Exact procedure is out of scope of this document.

 ## 18	Documentation policy

-18.1	X-Road joint documentation is produced in English.
+18.1	X-Road documentation is produced in English.
 Partners are free to translate documentation into national languages.

 18.2	Production format for documentation is [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/).